stjohnso98/Classifying-Electrons-using-Neural-Networks/README.md

 <img src="https://github.com/stjohnso98/Classifying-Electrons-using-Neural-Networks/blob/master/docs/fake_ele1.jpg" width="425"/> <img src="https://github.com/stjohnso98/Classifying-Electrons-using-Neural-Networks/blob/master/docs/fake_ele2.jpg" width="425"/>
 <img src="https://github.com/stjohnso98/Classifying-Electrons-using-Neural-Networks/blob/master/docs/fake_ele3.jpg" width="425"/> <img src="https://github.com/stjohnso98/Classifying-Electrons-using-Neural-Networks/blob/master/docs/fake_ele4.jpg" width="425"/>

 Note: The color in this image is only for the purpose of representation.
-Actual images used for training and testing of neural networks was grayscale images.
+Actual images used for training and testing of neural networks were grayscale images.

 Below is the output histogram of a convolutional neural network after training and testing on 8000 electron images of both categories.
 (Signal is isolated electrons and background is non-isolated electrons.)